Saturday, October 5, 2019

 Forgive me I’m scratching my head about this film.
 Why did it get an award at Cannes when there are so many better films?
 Instantly coming to mind is the Cambodian film THE PREY which just played Fantasia and is heading to home video.
 It covers similar territory, though specifically Cambodia, but is still a balls to the wall thriller.

-Ultimately while not a bad film, it is, in the words of William Faulkner “Sound and fury signifying nothing”.
+Ultimately while not a bad film, it is, in the words of Shakespeare “Sound and fury signifying nothing”.